 - Qualify for AAdvantage Platinum Pro® status based on the new Loyalty Points requirement for that status

-- Fly a minimum number of flight segments flown on Loyalty Point-qualifying airlines (flights marketed by American, oneworld® and JetBlue) during the qualification period
+- Fly a minimum number of flight segments flown on Loyalty Point-qualifying airlines (flights marketed by American, oneworld® airlines, JetBlue and GOL Airlines) during the qualification period

 Will the reward options available through Loyalty Choice Rewards be the same as those offered before?